reymon359/how-to-live/docs/Learn to delegate/index.md

 Offer your help to the person you are delegating a task to if they need it.

-When you delegate, make sure the person that will be in charge understands the scope of what it has to do.
+When you delegate, make sure the person that will be in charge understands what has to be done.

 ## Quotes